 I’m not sure why, but all of the stores just keep the rotten and wilted produce out on the shelves to die.

 We’ve recently discovered a fourth store in town, which is now referred to as the mustard store.

-We now find that they regularly have the best produce.
-Scott even came home one day with a beautiful bag of spinach!
+We’ve found they regularly have the best produce, and Scott even came home one day with a beautiful bag of spinach!

 Providencia has been our most challenging grocery experience, but we’re making due.
 Here are a few more photos.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”